Copyleaks/Ruby-Plagiarism-Checker/README.md

 ## Examples

-For a fast testing, launch the script `get_started.rb` and just change the email and api_key values to your own.
+For a fast testing, launch the script `get_started_syncronized.rb` or `get_started_async.rb` and just change the email and api_key values to your own.

 ## Usage